Sustainability

 Governance and business ethics

-Economic stability and profitability are important contitions to create long-term sustainable development.
+Economic stability and profitability are important conditions to create long-term sustainable development.
 The key sustainability topic for the company is its capacity to promote increased infection prevention.
 To be successful in this effort, our main stakeholders must have confidence in the company.
 To safeguard our ethics and our reputation, our business relationships must always be characterized by honesty, integrity and compliance with laws and regulations.
 We engage in dialogue with a large number of stakeholders on a daily basis.
-Our stakeholder relationships and dialogues must be honest, factbased and transparent without risking our commercial confidentiality.
+Our stakeholder relationships and dialogues must be honest, fact based and transparent without risking our commercial confidentiality.
 The basis for governance of Bactiguard is Swedish legislation, generally accepted accounting principles, the UN Declaration on Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, and the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.
 Together with the Code of Conduct, policies and internal instructions, the company’s purpose, values, mission and vision form the foundation of Bactiguard’s sustainability efforts.
 The sustainability-related policies and internal instructions listed below regulate how the company and its employees are to act, with the objective of building a business that is sustainable over the long term.
-All policies are reviewed annually.
+All policies are reviewed annually

 Code of Conduct

 Bactiguard’s Code of conduct describes the expectations on Bactiguard and our employees.
-Together with our common values, this guides our behaviour towards each others and towards others.
+Together with our common values, this guides our behavior towards each other and towards others.
 It is incumbent upon every employee to comply with the Code of Conduct as well as the regulations and procedures that the company has established for its sustainability activities.
 The managers are responsible for monitoring compliance with the policies.
 Employees are encouraged to report deviations and highlight best practices.
 Executive Management and the Board of Directors continually follow up on the policies.

 Counteracting corruption